open-xml-templating/docxtemplater/contributing.md

 It is **self contained** because everything to reproduce the issue is inside the sample, **including** the docx documents, images, ...

 I don't work primarly with microsoft word and don't want to recreate all samples by hand, using a minimal, self contained example will help a lot to get a **faster** answer to your issue.

+## Legal

+By submitting a Pull Request, you disavow any rights or claims to any changes submitted to the Docxtemplater project and assign the copyright of those changes to Edgar Hipp.

+If you cannot or do not want to reassign those rights (your employment contract for your employer may not allow this), you should not submit a PR.
+Open an issue and someone else can do the work.

+This is a legal way of saying "If you submit a PR to us, that code becomes ours".
+99.9% of the time that's what you intend anyways; we hope it doesn't scare you away from contributing.

 ## Pull Requests